Luis Arraez Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.
+- The Red Sox pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have a 4.38 team ERA that ranks 20th across all MLB pitching staffs.
+- The Red Sox's 4.45 team ERA ranks 23rd across all MLB pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs surrendered (100 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (102 total, 1.3 per game).

-- Whitlock makes the start for the Red Sox, his ninth of the season.
-He is 4-2 with a 4.50 ERA and 39 strikeouts in 46 2/3 innings pitched.
+- Ort (1-1) pitches for the Red Sox to make his second start of the season.

-- In his most recent time out on Wednesday, the righty tossed seven innings against the Minnesota Twins, allowing four earned runs while surrendering eight hits.
+- His most recent time out was in relief on Sunday when the right-hander tossed scoreless two-thirds of an inning against the Chicago White Sox while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.